Omega-Mu-Gamma-Studio/GateLab/README.md

 ## Story Mode — the specialty

 Story Mode replaces the unit grid with the **Ship Map**: a top-down schematic of the AETHER-9 with clickable rooms.
-This is the part of GateLab that's currently getting the most design attention, so here's the full breakdown of how it works today.
+This is GateLab's flagship experience, and it's finished — here's the full breakdown of how it works.

 ### The Ship Map